peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 ---
 layout: post
-title: "Composing Children in React"
+title: "Rendering Children in React"
 date: 2019-02-06 00:00:00
 categories: [api]
 ---

 When designing components in React, there are a number of different ways to render child elements.
-You could require the consumer to supply an array of child elements or allow the consumer to compose child elements using the `children` prop.
-There are other, more advanced approaches as well, so which one should you use?
-When I'm faced with this decision, I like to ask myself this question: How flexible does my component need to be?
-Let's look at a few different options with different levels of flexibility.
+You could require the consumer to supply an array representing child elements or allow the consumer to compose child elements using the `children` prop.
+There are other, more advanced approaches as well.
+Let's look at a few different options.

 #### Array or object prop